ahillss/ParsingMachine/README.md

 ```

 #####Running
 The *stkDepth* must be intialised to zero.
 The *stk* must be initialised with the root machine and the parsing position initialised to zero.
-The *stk* must be large enough to contain the max depth of the hierahical fsm specified.
+The *stk* must be large enough to contain the max depth of the hierahical FSM specified.

-If the machine is recursive (i.e. possibly no depth limit) then the stack must always have at least a max depth of one past the current depth.
+If the machine is recursive (i.e. no max depth) then the stack must always have at least a max depth of one past the current depth.
 Then in the while loop check if the stack depth==maxDepth and if so then you must resize the stack before calling *parmac_run* again, otherwise you may get a stack overflow.

 The *parmac_run* first parameter is the stack, the second is a pointer to the stack depth which will be used by the parser to keep track of the current depth, and the last parameter is a pointer to the data being parsed.